-How do I set up a joint account?
+How do I open a joint bank account?

-You can set up a joint account like any other current account – some banks might let you do this online, while others will ask you to go into a branch and set it up in person.
-You’ll need proof of who you are and your address.
+You can set up a joint account like any other current account.
+Some banks might let you do this online, while others will ask you to go into a branch and set it up in person.
+Both of you will need proof of who you are and your address.

 How many people can share a joint current account?

 A joint account is usually shared between two people.
-However, some banks allow up to four people to share an account – useful if you’re living in a shared house as a student or with a partner.
+However, some banks allow up to four people to share an account – useful if you’re living in a shared house as a student or with housemates.

-What are the benefits of a joint account?
+What are the pros and cons of a joint bank account?

-What’s more, if all or both of you pay a set amount into the account each month, it helps to avoid arguments over who owes what!
+- If you each pay a set amount into the account each month, it helps to avoid arguments over who owes what.

 Who manages what with a joint bank account?